 Subscriptions are active for a certain period of time, called the validity period.
 When a subscription is purchased, the start and end dates for the contract are set.

 On a system, there can be multiple subscriptions attached.
 Each product requires its own subscription.
-Additionally, some products may require multiple quantities of subscriptions for the product to be fully covered.
+Additionally, some products may require multiple quantities for it to be fully subscribed.
 For example, a 16 socket machine may require four 4-socket operating system subscriptions to cover the socket count.

 The My Installed Software tab shows the subscription status for the entire system.
 It also shows a date; that is the first date that a product subscription goes from valid to invalid (meaning it expires).

 The Red Hat Subscription Manager provides a series of log and UI messages that indicate any changes to the valid certificates of any installed products for a system.
-In the Subscription Manager GUI, the status of the system subscriptions is color-coded, where green means all subscriptions are attached for all installed products, yellow means that some products may not have all of the required subscriptions attached but updates are still in effect, and red means that updates are disabled.
+In the Subscription Manager GUI, the status of the system subscriptions is color-coded, where green means all products are fully subscribed, yellow means that some products may not be subscribed but updates are still in effect, and red means that updates are disabled.

 The command-line tools also indicate that status of the machine.
 The green, yellow, and red codes translate to text status messages of subscribed, partially subscribed, and expired/not subscribed, respectively.